Hiswe/vh-check/README.md

 ### as a global variable

-Download the `vh-check.js` file and then:
+Download the `vh-check.js` file from [the dist folder](https://github.com/Hiswe/vh-check/blob/master/dist/vh-check.js) and then:

 ```html
 <script src="/vh-check.js"></script>